m-lawliet/enhancers-demo/README.md

 inheritance has been preferred.
 This choice can introduce some initial developing time overhead but has the following benefits:

   - it's easier to reuse common functionalities into different applications
   - better consistency in behaviour between similar applications
   - better overall stability, changes to common functionalities should not be ported to multiple code bases.
   - increased testability, it's not strictly required to using advanced mocking features (such as jest module mock)
   - swapping an external library does not require full code review/refactor

 The drawbacks are the following, but can be limited as described shortly after:

-- more limited or clunky interfaces, less customization
+  - more limited or clunky interfaces
+  - less customization

 Having a simplified interface can seem like a limitation, but can be easily overcome by replacing the implementation where needed.
 This project adopts the dependency injection paradigma, so if a module is too limited for some specific need it's straightforward to replace it with something better (as long as it has a compatible interface).

-Instances should be created on the root level of the application and passed to other components with a top-down approach.
+Dependency instances should be created on the root level of the application and passed to other components with a top-down approach.
 In some cases, a methodology for extending or overriding default behaviour has been directly implemented to allow some customization without providing a whole new dependency.

 This code base has been divided into two parts, that can be considered as separate Node.js modules:

   - `enhancers-core`: contains reusable components
   - `enhancers-awesomeapi`: application implementation

+### API versions supported

+This application support multiple APIs version exposed by a single service, but only `version 0.1` has been implemented so far.

 ### Why using Express 5 in alpha release